Bluesky at Home » Holidays » Halloween » 7 DIY Paint and Stencil Halloween Decorations

 Spooky Black Cat

-I removed the twine hanger and painted the cat black with Rescue Restore Little Black Dress.
+I removed the twine hanger and painted the cat black with black paint.

 I painted the pumpkin with Pick a Pepper and Mind Your Own Business.
-Using a small brush, I painted the pumpkin’s eyes, nose, and mouth black with Little Black Dress.
+Using a small brush, I painted the spooky pumpkin’s eyes, nose, and mouth black paint.

 Black cats are Spooky so I used that stencil and ChalkArt in Mind Your Manners.